felixtp/felixtp.github.io/about.md

 ## When I'm Not Breaking Things Professionally

 **Gardening Enthusiast**: Coming from farming stock, I've got dirt under my fingernails and plants on the brain.
-There's something deeply satisfying about coaxing life from soil—probably because computers never grow leaves when you water them.
+There's something deeply satisfying about coaxing life from soil, probably because computers never grow leaves when you water them.

 I'm the sort of person who wakes up at 4 AM to dig holes and transplant things, but would happily chuck an on-call phone out the window if the lottery ever cooperates.
 Priorities, you see.